 - Column headings and category values follow the nomisweb/census conventions:

 C_AGE: 0-90, where 90 represents 90 or over.
 To avoid ambiguity, this is an exception - nomisweb census values are typically age+1)

 OBS_VALUE: count of persons

 - All data are cached for swift retrieval.

-The extrapolation methodology is explained by the following equation for the aggregate SNPP S(g,y) for a given geography and year.
+This methodology can be more formally explained by the following equation for the aggregate SNPP S(g,y) for a given geography and year:

 where N is the NPP, a is age, s is gender, y bar is a reference year (typically the final year in the SNPP data), and c(g) represents a mapping from a SNPP geography (LAD) to a NPP one (country).